 Hancock to Calumet

 After spending some time in Houghton, it’s time to cross the iconic lift bridge and pass through the town of Hancock.
 The downtown area features many historic buildings, great restaurants, arts and cultural activities, and green spaces.
-Stop by Milly’s for a mouthwatering Detroit-style pizza or sip on a refreshing Patio Pail while soaking up sunshine at Gino’s Restaurant.
+Sip on a refreshing Patio Pail while soaking up sunshine at Gino’s Restaurant.

 Learn more about the unique cultural heritage of the area by exploring the Finnish American Heritage Center.
 During the peak of the copper mining boom in the Keweenaw, many Finnish immigrants came to the area searching for work.
 Today the region is home to generations of Finnish-Americans that take pride in their cultural heritage.
 The Finnish American Heritage Center is a place near and dear to the hearts of many locals and provides an opportunity for individuals to learn more about the Finnish culture and Finnish-American history.
 The Heritage Center also keeps traditions alive through special events such as Heikinpäivä and Juhannus/Midsummer.